 Make sure you tailor each resume to the job you are applying for.
 Highlight those skills that are important for a particular position.
 While most of it may remain the same, the personal statement should aim at the specific position.

-Recruiters often spend less than 10 seconds reading each resume.
+Recruiters spend less than 10 seconds reading each resume.
 It is thus crucial to make important information stand out.
 Do this by creating a simple resume that highlights your main accomplishments.

 Find out more on how to catch the recruiter’s attention in How to Write a Great Resume.